bgamari/optimization/README.markdown

 referred to Stephen Wright's excellent [tutorial](http://videolectures.net/nips2010_wright_oaml/) from NIPS 2010.
-A deeper introduction can be found in Boyd and Vandenberghe's *Complex Optimization* which available freely online.
+A deeper introduction can be found in Boyd and Vandenberghe's *Convex Optimization* which available freely online.

 Contact Information